elugens/hello-javascript/docs/browser-related-questions/document-resource-loading/page-documentcontentloaded-load-beforeunload-unload.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> When a visitor leaves the page, the unload event triggers on window.
+  <div><strong>Interview Response:</strong> When a visitor leaves the page, the unload event triggers on the window.
     </div>
   </div>
 </details>

 ---

-### Is there reason that we should avoid using unload and beforeunload in conjunction with Navigator.sendBeacon method?
+### Is there a reason we should avoid using unload and beforeunload in conjunction with Navigator.sendBeacon method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In many situations, especially on mobile devices, the browser will not fire the unload, beforeunload, or pagehide events.
-For example, these events will not fire in the following situations.
+  <div><strong>Interview Response:</strong> In many situations, especially on mobile devices, the browser does not fire the unload, beforeunload, or pagehide events.
+For example, these events do not fire in the following situations.
 The user loads the page and interacts with it.
-When they are finished, they switch to a different app, instead of closing the tab.
+When they get finished, they switch to a different app instead of closing the tab.
 Later, they close the browser app using the phone's app manager.
-Additionally, the unload event is incompatible with the back/forward cache (bfcache) implemented in modern browsers.
-It is not recommended to use the unload event in conjunction with the sendBeacon method.
+Additionally, the unload event is incompatible with modern browsers' back/forward cache (bfcache).
+Using the unload event in conjunction with the sendBeacon method is not recommended.
     </div>
   </div>
 </details>